The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

-\begin{lem}Let $(p:C\rightarrow S, \mathcal E)$ be a vector bundle of rank $r$ and degree $d$ over a family of reduced and connected curves.
+\begin{lem} Let $(p:C\rightarrow S, \mathcal E)$ be a vector bundle of rank $r$ and degree $d$ over a family of curves.
 Suppose that $S$ is locally noetherian.
-The locus where $C$ is a semistable curve and $\mt E$ strictly positive, resp. admissible, resp. properly balanced, is open in $S$. \end{lem}
+The locus where $C$ is a semistable curve and $\mt E$ is strictly positive, resp. admissible, resp. properly balanced, is open in $S$. \end{lem}

 \begin{proof}We can suppose that $S$ is noetherian and connected.
 Suppose that there exists a point $s\in S$ such that the geometric fiber is a properly balanced vector bundle over a semistable curve.
-It is known that the locus of semistable curves is open on $S$ (see \cite[Chap.
-X, Corollary 6.6]{ACG11}).
+It is known that the locus of semistable curves is open on $S$ (see \cite[\href{https://stacks.math.columbia.edu/tag/0E6X}{Tag 0E6X}]{stacks-project}).
 So we can suppose that $C\rightarrow S$ is a family of semistables curves of genus $g$.
-Up to twisting by a suitable power of $\omega_{C/S}$ we can assume, by Corollary \ref{ampleness}, that the rational $S$-morphism
+Up to twisting by a suitable power of $\omega_{C/S}$ we can assume, by Proposition \ref{ampleness}, that the rational $S$-morphism

 is a closed embedding over $s$.
 By \cite[Lemma 3.13]{K}, there exists an open neighborhood $S'$ of $s$ such that $i$ is a closed embedding.
-Equivalently $\mathcal E_{S'}$ is strictly positive by Corollary \ref{ampleness}.
+Equivalently $\mathcal E_{S'}$ is strictly positive by Proposition \ref{ampleness}.
 We denote as usual with $\pi:C\rightarrow C^{st}$ the stabilization morphism.
 By Proposition \ref{NSlemma4}, the sheaf $\pi_*(\mt E_{S'})$ is flat over $S'$ and the push-forward commutes with the restriction on the fibers.
 In particular, it is torsion free at the fiber $s$, and so there exists an open subset $S''$ of $S'$ where $\pi_*(\mt E_{S''})$ is torsion-free over any fiber (see \cite[Proposition 2.3.1]{HL}).
 By Proposition \ref{prop5NS}, $\mt E_{S''}$ is admissible.
 Putting everything together, we obtain an open neighbourhood $S''$ of $s$ such that over any fiber we have an admissible vector bundle over a semistable curve.
 Let $0\leq k\leq d$, $0\leq i\leq g$ be integers.
 Consider the relative Hilbert scheme